Part 2: Calibration & Imaging of J1849+3024

 parang=False)

-• Set the parameters of step 6 and execute the task
+• Set the parameters of step 6 and execute the task.

-• Once complete, re-plot the plotms command from part C. of this section to see the improvements.
-Remember to set ydatacolumn='corrected'
+• Once complete, re-plot the plotms command from part C of this section to see the improvements.
+Remember to set ydatacolumn='corrected'.

 If you wish to flag the data, use the interactive flag tool and iterate over the SH baselines, flagging as you go along (use the previous plotms commands but set spw='' and antenna='SH&*')

-5. Correct amplitude errors on phase-cal
+5. Correct amplitude errors on the phase calibrator

 5A.
-Re-image phase calibrator
+Re-image the phase calibrator

 ← back to top

-• Take a look at step 7 in the skeleton file.
-You can see that we have now combined the deconvolution, the generation of the MODEL column and the image statistics all in the same step.
-The parameters you enter should be the same as what has been done before.
+• Refer to step 7 in the skeleton file.
+You will notice that we have now merged the deconvolution, the generation of the $\texttt{MODEL}$ column, and the image statistics into a single step.
+The parameters you enter should match those used previously.

 ### 7) Image phase calibrator again!